diamondburned/docs/src/README.md

 [Trusting](sections/Trusting.md), which describes how to build trust with Diamond.
 These sections can be found in the sidebar on the left of this guide.

-## Updating

-This guide is still a work in progress.
-Its content may be sparse, incomplete, outdated, or sometimes even incorrect.
-As usual, **consent is important**.
-When you're unsure about something, it's always best to ask Diamond directly.
-For more information, see the section [Trusting](sections/Trusting.md).

 ## Preferences

 This documentation book allows you to modify variables and settings throughout